 - Higher threshold limit as compared to erstwhile VAT/Service tax.

-- All the GST processes beginning from the registration till filing returns and paying taxes are made online which has given benefits to start-up and reduced infrastructure costs.
+- All the GST processes beginning from the registration to filing returns and paying taxes are made online, which has given benefits to start-up and reduced infrastructure costs.

 - Earlier, there was VAT and service tax, each of which had their own compliances and returns.
-Now, under GST there is just one return to be filed which has reduced the number of returns.
+Under GST, there is just one return to be filed, which has reduced the number of returns.

 - Simpler process for Export Refund (RFD-01).

-- Being a new tax, it requires a lot of brainstorming for a businessman.
+- Being a new tax requires a lot of brainstorming for a businessman.
 They have to identify its effect on their business.
-Further, GSTIN council makes changes in the law through Notifications very frequently, which is difficult to monitor and follow.
+Further, the GSTIN council changes the law through Notifications very frequently, which is difficult to monitor and follow.

-- With the recent notification, GSTIN council came up with E-Invoicing, which is actually a critical aspect for the majority of Indian taxpayers (Small Businessman) due to lack of Digital Literacy.
+- With the recent notification, the GSTIN council came up with E-Invoicing, which is actually a critical aspect for most Indian taxpayers (Small Businessman) due to a lack of Digital Literacy.

 Changes are always good, but nobody wants to change due to expertise in the process(es) they are already following.
 However, with an increase in global competition, it is an opportunity for India to become Global Power.
-The government created a way for India to be a Superpower by implementing unified single taxation i.e. GST from earlier Spider web of Tax Law.
-This will lead to fuel “Make in India” initiative of Indian Government and ultimately help to increase the livelihood of Indian Citizens.
+The government created a way for India to be a Superpower by implementing unified single taxation, i.e., GST from earlier Spider web of Tax Law.
+This will fuel the “Make in India” initiative of the Indian Government and ultimately help increase the livelihood of Indian Citizens.

-This has been a guide to Full Form of GST i.e (Goods and Service Tax) and its definition.
+This has been a guide to the Full Form of GST, i.e. (Goods and Service Tax) and its definition.
 Here we discuss types, reasons for the implementation of GST along with its history, advantages, and disadvantages.
 You may refer to the following articles to learn more about finance –